dmbarbour/glas/docs/GlasCLI.md

 # Glas Command Line Interface

 The [Glas Design](GlasDesign.md) document describes a Glas command-line interface (CLI) that is extensible with user-defined verbs via simple syntactic sugar: `glas foo a b c` is rewritten to `glas --run glas-cli-foo.run -- a b c`.
-Module 'glas-cli-foo' should compile to a record value of form `(run:AppProgram, ...)`.
-This program must be 1--1 arity and represents the body of a *transaction machine* application (see [Glas Apps](GlasApps.md)).
+This compiles module `glas-cli-foo`, which should produce a record value `(run:Program, ...)`.
+The program should represent a *transaction machine* process; see [Glas Apps](GlasApps.md) for details.

         type App = (init:Args | step:State) → [Effects] (halt:ExitCode | step:State) | FAILURE

-For Glas CLI verbs, initial arguments is the list of strings such as `init:["a", "b", "c"]`, and the halting value should be a 32-bit exit code, cast to a signed integer.
-Exit code -1 is used if the glas command has any issues (e.g. not a defined verb, or cannot compile verb).
-Exit code 0 should represent successful termination.
-Returning `step:State` will commit effects then loop; the state type is application specific.
-If evaluation fails, effects are aborted and evaluation retries, waiting for changes.
+For Glas CLI verbs, initial arguments is a list of strings from the command line such as `init:["a", "b", "c"]`, and the halting value should be a short bitstring, which is cast to 32-bit integer as the exit code.
+Potential effects APIs are described in this document.

-Procedural programs can potentially be compiled into the Glas application type for use as verbs, i.e. producing a state machine to represent the program's defunctionalized continuation.

 ## Bootstrap